Handheld XRF Analyzers: Comparing the Top Models for 2026

 PRO: Hot-swappable batteries allow you to keep working with fewer interruptions.

-PRO: It has a one μm graphene window drift detector for higher accuracy than other top models.
+PRO: It has a 1 μm graphene-window drift detector, offering higher accuracy than other top models.

 Ideal Uses